 This week was a milestone for the oldest offspring of my mare Labelle.
 She was a star jumper for me many years ago—fast, brave, ultra-careful at the fences; a fiery little horse with impeccable technique and style—and I started breeding her when she retired from showing.
 Her first foal, Flyboy, resembles her uncannily, but with more brawn.
 He’s a charmer, with his bright expression and big dreamy forelock.
 The feeling on his back is of tightly coiled power.
 I fell in love with him the moment he arrived at our farm at age five, fresh off his flight from Germany, where he was born and spent his early years.

 His journey has been somewhat winding.
 He has the spunk a little horse needs in order to jump big fences, combined with a sensitive sweetness, a need to really trust and connect with his people.
 It took some time to find his ideal rider.
-But we did find her: my dear friend Erynn Ballard, who was with me on the European horse-trying excursion when we found Labelle as a brilliant six-year-old in Holland.
+But we did find her: my friend Erynn Ballard, who was with me on the European horse-trying excursion when we found Labelle as a brilliant six-year-old in Holland.
 And here we are seventeen years later… Erynn’s as in love with this little horse as I am.

 Flyboy spent last summer showing in Canada with Erynn, preparing for the young-horse finals for seven-year-olds.
 A week before the championship, he got cast—or stuck—while rolling in his stall at the show.
 His hind legs punched through the wood door; he panicked.
 Miraculously, a vet was right there.
 She leaped over the stall partition with a syringe of tranquilizer in her teeth, sat on him and sedated him, while the head of the stabling crew, who was also miraculously nearby, quickly worked the door off its hinges and freed him.
 We’re lucky—it could have been much, much worse.
 But his legs were badly cut, and he required a serious hospital stay and wound-tending regimen.
 Of course he charmed every vet and clinic employee he met, and I think Erynn’s right—this is largely why he never got depressed.
 He healed amazingly well and barely lost any body condition.